 The use of keywords is obvious.
 You want to write what people are searching for.
 You can write the greatest article of all time but it doesn’t serve you if no one searches for the keywords in it.
 I can’t tell you how many articles I’ve written over the years that just sat there, not being viewed by anyone.

 I won’t define writer’s block for you.
 It isn’t what I suffer from.
 I suffer from something far worse.
 I just don’t care to write anything at all at times.
-I know I need to, but I don’t.
+Even when I know I need to.
 I have plenty of article ideas, so that isn’t the issue.

 I’m thinking about rewriting a few articles again (I’ve done it before) just to keep myself occupied.
 It’s the hottest part of the year in the Philippines and when it’s hot like this, I don’t feel like doing much of anything.

 I have to decide on a few things before I can even do that.
 Money isn’t the issue, though more of it would definitely help.
 No, I’m waiting on operating system and software updates.
 I don’t know how long it will be.
-A new Ubuntu Server was released this month but I’m still waiting on the new stable Nginx release.
+A new Ubuntu Server is available this month but I’m still waiting on hosting company.
 I have no idea when Ubuntu Server 16.04 LTS will be available at the hosting company with the dedicated server I want to move my stuff over to.

 I’m considering an expansion and I don’t even want to think about doing it before I move to another server.
-The clock is ticking because the Ubuntu Server I’m using now won’t be supported in a year.
+The clock is ticking because the Ubuntu Server I’m using now loses support in a year.

 I don’t want to rewrite something and then decide to move it to another web space in a month or so.
 I want to rewrite something that will stay here.
-I need to decide something soon because I’m starting to get bored with myself.
+I’m starting to get bored, so I need to decide something soon.

 Previous and Next Articles (if any):